How Much Do You Know About Head Lice?

 The correct answer is

-Head lice are parasites that feed on human blood.
-They bite the scalp but cannot burrow
+parasites that feed on human blood.
+They bite the scalp but can't burrow into it.

-into it.
-Head lice don't pass on infections through their bite, but their saliva and
+lice don't pass on infections through their bite.
+But their saliva and feces can prompt

-feces can prompt an allergic reaction in some people.
-Even without an allergic reaction,
+an allergic reaction in some people.
+Even without an allergic reaction, an itchy scalp

-an itchy scalp caused by the lice bites may make it difficult to sleep.
+caused by the lice bites may make it hard to sleep.

 3. Someone with head lice probably has dirty hair.